Face the Music (New Kids on the Block album): Background

 In 1993, after about two years out of the limelight, the New Kids went back into the studio and began recording their fifth studio album, before splitting up a year later.
-By this point, due to a strong backlash and allegations of lip-synching, the group pushed for a more mature image and focused on recording songs that would appeal to their aging fans.
+By this point, due to a strong backlash and allegations of lip-syncing, the group pushed for a more mature image and focused on recording songs that would appeal to their aging fans.
 In addition, they had outgrown the "New Kids" name: Joey McIntyre was 21, Jordan Knight was 23, Donnie Wahlberg and Danny Wood were 24, and Jonathan Knight was 25 years old.

 Jordan Knight, Wahlberg, and Wood fought for creative input and control, as most of their material was previously rejected by producer Maurice Starr in favor of his own compositions.
 Having been dogged with an "uncool" stigma, the boys decided to sever their ties with Starr, who had been instrumental in their early success.
 At the request of Columbia Records, they shortened their name to the more mature-sounding NKOTB.
 Instead of the bubblegum and teen pop songs that established the New Kids in the music industry, Face the Music was built around a more up to date R&B and New jack swing sound.

 The album also included the track "Keep on Smilin" the group previously recorded for the film Free Willy, and it was also one of their first recordings since undergoing the name change.
 "Dirty Dawg" did fairly well on the charts, but a Canadian station (MuchMusic) banned the music video due to its suggested violence and misogynistic themes.
 Although not a major commercial success, the critical reception was positive, and a cross-country tour was in the works.
 However, NKOTB quickly found that they could only get bookings at nightclubs and theatres, a far cry from the arenas and stadiums they had been accustomed to playing in while in their peak years.
 During the tour, Jonathan Knight dropped out of the band due to increased panic attacks and anxiety.
 Faced with the fact that their fanbase had grown up and moved on to grunge and gangsta rap, the rest of the group decided to cease touring and NKOTB went on hiatus until 2008.